JacquesCarette/Drasil/README.md

     - e.g. **./Users/.../GitHub/Drasil/code** (on MacOS)
 2. Use the basic `make` command to build Drasil and run **all** examples.
     - Run `make help` for a list of available commands.
+    - Note that when building the examples, Drasil will output some "errors" in the terminal log.
+These are expected consequences of current development, and as long as the process finishes successfully you shouldn't be concerned.
     - **Warning**: this entire process takes around 10-15 minutes to complete (MacOS estimate)
 3. You can find the generated output in the build folder that appears in the **./code/** folder.
 Each example will have its own subdirectory.